 We also work with a range of international stakeholders, and with relevant international organisations and donors.
 This is framed by the European Consensus on Development and the human capital dimension of the UN Sustainable Development Agenda, which identifies two specific goals on education and employment for all partner countries, and which drives the strategy and activities of the Inter-Agency Group on Technical and Vocational Education and Training, in which we are active participants.

 The European Training Foundation was established by Council Regulation No. 1360 in 1990, recast as No. 1339 in 2008.
 The recast regulation specifies the ETF’s role in contributing to human capital development in the context of EU external relations policies.
-In this context, human capital development is defined as work that contributes to the lifelong development of individuals’ skills and competences through the improvement of vocational education and training systems.
+In this context, human capital development is defined as work that supports countries to create lifelong learning systems providing opportunities and incentives for people to develop their knowledge, skills, competences and attitudes throughout their lives to help them find employment, realise their potential and contribute to prosperous, innovative and inclusive societies.